AB-CE/abce/doc/tutorial.rst

        .. code:: python

            simulation.panel('chpplant', possessions=['electricity', 'biogas', 'water', 'steam'], variables=[])

+       panel and all other declarations must be before the agents are build.

  4. To run your simulation, the best is to use the terminal and in the directory of your simulation type :code:`python start.py`.
 In SPYDER make sure that BEFORE you run the simulation for the first time you modify the ‘Run Setting’ and choose ‘Execute in external System Terminal’.
 If you the simulation in the IDE without making this changes the GUI might block.